Raghav670/Deployment-of-Containers-in-Amazon-EKS/README.md

 ## Overview

 This project focuses on demonstrating the deployment of containers in Amazon EKS (Elastic Kubernetes Service).
-For the purpose of this demonstration, a PySpark application has been containerized and deployed using Amazon EKS.
+For this demonstration, a PySpark application has been containerized and deployed using Amazon EKS.

 ## Objectives